A member of:

 We are committed to non-conformity with the status quo

 Why We Are Here

-Are you a black person who has lost confidence in the value of their blackness, and are you no longer able to see yourself as a sexy, strong, or intelligent human being, capable of reaching the heights of spirituality with ease and power?
+Are you a black person who has lost confidence in the value of their blackness, and are you no longer able to see yourself as a sexy, strong, or intelligent human being, capable of reaching the heights of wisdom with ease and power?

 Are you a Black person who has given up on seeing the day when Black people will be in an honourable position as all we seem to have is dishonour, victimization, and disempowerment in a world that not only takes us for granted, but devalues our lives and our personhood?

 We Can Make You Divine

 Many people in the world believe that calling yourself divine is blasphemous and that to believe you are a God or Goddess is the epitome of sin.

 In fact, some would even say it is the worst sin of all.

 However, there are moments in both the Bible and the Quran where God shows that not only are we able to be divine but that we are able to be very God.